 When anchoring, pay particular attention to the scope of your anchor rode (the relationship between of the water and the length of the rode).
 A good rule of thumb is to allow a scope of about 7:1 (a rode seven times as long as the vertical distance from the bow to the bottom).
 A helpful aid is to mark the rode every 20 feet or so with knots or other types of indicators.
 Before dropping anchor, make sure the bitter end is secured to the cleat in the anchor well.
-Also, be sure to consider wind direction, currents, fenders on the appropriate side.
-One dock line should be attached to the bow cleat, another to the stern cleat opposite the side that will lie against the dock.
-NOTE: If the boat is to lie against a piling, rig a fender board across two or more pilings.
+Also, be sure to consider wind direction, currents, mean low tide depths and other local conditions when anchoring, as well as positions of any boats already anchored nearby.